Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 get_target_fasta
 ----------------

-``get_target_fasta`` is the subcommand for generating fasta files of "target strain" from "reference strain".
+``get_target_fasta`` is the subcommand for update fasta files from closed strain of the real query strain.
 For the format of the table, please check `mutation table <https://raw.githubusercontent.com/Sung-Huan/ANNOgesic/master/tutorial_data/mutation.csv>`_.
 The titles of columns is presented on the top and they need to start with ``#``.
 Each column is separated by ``tab``.
 If the mutation type is deletion or insertion,